Aman-Raj4177/Aniticipatory-LCA-of-CdTe-PV-Recycling-in-United-States/README.md

 - `MISA code.py`                                         → Main script for running MISA Delta Index

 # Required Python Packages
-Follwing Packages are required to run the MISA code: numpy pandas matplotlib scipy
+The following packages are required to run the MISA code: numpy pandas matplotlib scipy

-The python packages can be downloaded using the follwing commmands:
+# Installation
-→ Spyder's Console: !pip install numpy pandas matplotlib scipy → Anaconda Prompt: conda install numpy pandas matplotlib scipy
+conda install numpy pandas matplotlib scipy

 # Real Space and log space
 Real Space: This is the original distribution of the data.
 In environmental studies, such data is often assumed to follow a lognormal distribution, meaning its logarithm is normally distributed.